-If you haven't considered your eligibility, it could turn our that it's clear to us that you are not eligible.
+If you have not considered your eligibility, it could turn out that it is clear to us that you are not eligible.
 In this case, we will disregard your bid.
 The bidder who came after you in the queue when the bidding cycle ended will become the successful bidder.

-If it's necessary, we or the relevant housing association will contact you soon after the bidding cycle ends to ask some questions about your eligibility.
+If it is necessary, we or the relevant housing association will contact you soon after the bidding cycle ends to ask some questions about your eligibility.

 Shortlisting and verification

-Once we're happy you're eligible for the property, you will be shortlisted.
+Once we are happy you are eligible for the property, you will be shortlisted.

 During this time, one of our lettings officers, or a lettings officer at the relevant housing association, will make verification checks.
 You will need to provide documents to support your application.
 They must be original, valid and up to date.

-The lettings officer will tell you exactly what's required, but you will certainly need to provide the following documents:
+The lettings officer will tell you exactly what is required, but you will certainly need to provide the following documents:

 - Proof of identity for each adult - Passport, driving licence, Armed Forces ID, student ID, bank statement, EU ID card, entitlement to benefit letter (not child benefit or child tax credits)